Skip to main content

 What is the average school rating in Richmond, Texas?

-The average MySchoolScout composite score for schools in Richmond is 6.1 out of 10, based on academic achievement, student growth, equity, and school environment.
+The average MySchoolScout composite score for schools in Richmond is 6.8 out of 10, built from student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 What is the top-ranked school in Richmond, Texas?

-The top-ranked school in Richmond on MySchoolScout is Calvary Episcopal Preparatory with a composite score of 8.0/10.
+The top-ranked school in Richmond on MySchoolScout is Don Carter EL with a composite score of 8.6/10.

 What is the best elementary school in Richmond, Texas?